Protecting Australia’s gun safety laws

 The Fight for our Reef project is mobilising the Cairns tourism industry and local climate change movement to protect the Great Barrier Reef.

-Climate change is a threat to the Great Barrier Reef.
 Existing policy and investment decisions are being economically rather than environmentally led and are not protecting the Reef.
-There is a lack of acknowledgement or urgency on the part of governments in Australia to recognise and respond to the threat of climate change.
+There is a lack of acknowledgement or urgency on the part of governments in Australia to recognise and respond to the threat of climate change and its effects on the Great Barrier Reef.
 The mining and other industries have had a significant influence over government policy.

 The project is bringing an industry voice in support of the environment into the climate change debate by working at a grassroots level to engage and mobilise local community members and reef-based industries to advocate for stronger protection of the Great Barrier Reef.